dynod/grpc-helper-api/README.md

 The [common.proto](protos/grpc_helper/api/common.proto) file provides reusable API elements for other services (error codes, return status, etc)

-## Info API
+## Server handling API

-This API defines an [info service](doc/info.md) that can be used to fetch services/components information.
+This API defines a [server handling service](doc/server.md) that can be used to fetch services/components information, and control global server behaviors.

 ## Config API